submission-paper-code/submit/README.md

     llm_budget=500,
 )
 ```
+3. Run Tuning

-Pass Mystrategy to tune_tir as a parameter
+Pass the strategy object to tune_tir as a parameter

 ```
 database = ms.tune_tir(